-7.3.4.1 Types of Classifiers
+7.3.4.1 Types of Classifiers17

 The DPoE System supports Classifiers for MEF and IP(HSD) services.
 The DPoE ONU supports Classifiers for MEF and IP(HSD) services.
-They are described in more detail in the following sections.

 The set of classifiers used by the DPoE Network, applicable to both IP(HSD) and MEF SFs, is as defined in [MULPIv3.0] with the following exceptions: